neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ==============

 One of the main things people associate with security is authentication.
-That means to identify your communication partner - the one sending a request to FLOW3.
+That means to identify your communication partner - the one sending a request to TYPO3 Flow.
 Therefore the framework provides an infrastructure to easily use different mechanisms for such a plausibility proof.
 The most important achievement of the provided infrastructure is its flexible extensibility.
 You can easily write your own authentication mechanisms and